Labor Day Observance Read More

 Can my family take pictures during the ceremony?

 Yes, however your family should not disturb others in the process.
 A professional photographer will take pictures at the event.
-The electronic version of the photo will be made available free of charge on the Nash Community College web site.
+The electronic version of the photo will be made available on the Nash Community College Alumni Facebook page.

 Can I pick up my degree if I don’t participate in the ceremony?